BlueBrain/Brayns/python/doc/source/examples_loader.rst

 Models loaded from a circuit (not regular models) can be colored using special methods.

-Here is an example to color SSCX circuit by layer.
+Here is an example to color an SSCX circuit by layer.

 .. code-block:: python